 If your check engine light is already on, then this is a great test to try, but before you try it, head to your local auto store and get a free scan.
-If they tell you that it is an oxygen (02) sensor, than do this MAF test anyway, because an OBDII scanner can give false codes on VW/Audi and this test is a simple way to eliminate other causes for your check engine light.
+If they tell you that it is an oxygen (O2) sensor, then do this MAF test anyway, because an OBDII scanner can give false codes on VW/Audi and this test is a simple way to eliminate other causes for your check engine light.

 Tools and Parts for the Job